Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 mechanical systems are to a large extent controlled by network-intensive software functions, sometimes embedded in digital twins and thus an integrated software/systems view on a joint modeling approach is inevitable.
-We can see this integrative need e.g. by the overlap between the SysML and UML modeling languages.
+We can see this integrative need, e.g., by the overlap between the SysML and UML modeling languages.

 * Master level, usually given in winter
-* For Computer Science and various Engineering curicula.
+* For Computer Science and various Engineering curricula.

 {% include trennlinie.html %}

 #### Innovations in Software Engineering (ISE)

-This leacture is decicated to Ph.D. students and potentially Master students, who know about all foundational lectures on Software Engineering, MBSE, and SLE.
-The lecture topics are subject to change every year. recently we discussed  topics including:     Modeling Language Variability,    Towards Architectural Programming of Embedded Systems,    System Model-based Definition of Modeling Language Semantics,    Java Best Practices,    V-Model XT,    Extreme Programming and Agile Methods,    Compositional Model based Software Engineering,    A formal technique for evolving hierarchically decomposed systems,    Semantic of Modelling Languages, Model Based Artificial Intelligence, Smart Verification of UML and SysML Models.
+This lecture is dedicated to Ph.D. students and potentially Master students, who know about all foundational lectures on Software Engineering, MBSE, and SLE.
+The lecture topics are subject to change every year. recently we discussed  topics including: Modeling Language Variability, Towards Architectural Programming of Embedded Systems, System Model-based Definition of Modeling Language Semantics, Java Best Practices, V-Model XT, Extreme Programming and Agile Methods, Compositional Model based Software Engineering, A formal technique for evolving hierarchically decomposed systems, Semantic of Modeling Languages, Model Based Artificial Intelligence, Smart Verification of UML and SysML Models.

 * Master level, optionally given in summer (not each year)